Sweet and Savoury Pursuits

 First step for making Mhammara

 1. Position an oven rack in the upper third of the oven and preheat the broiler.
-Prepare the red bell peppers and place them cut side down on baking sheet.
+Prepare the red bell peppers and place them cut side down on a sheet pan.
 Broil for about 10 minutes, or until their skins start to blister and char.

 Second step in making Muhammara